Transnational Learning: Exploring Wetlands Together

 Learning from Sweden’s Wetlands

-The day began with warm greetings and insightful presentations from Carina Wettemark, Åsa Pearce, Per Torstensson (Kristianstads Vattenrike), and Andras Jezek (Blekinge Archipelago), who shared innovative approaches to wetland conservation in Sweden.
-Participants also enjoyed coffee and explored the Naturum Vattenriket exhibition.
+The day began with warm greetings and insightful presentations from Carina Wettemark, Åsa Pearce, Per Torstensson (Kristianstads Vattenrike Biosphere Reserve), and Andras Jezek (Biosphere Reserve Blekinge Archipelago), who shared innovative approaches to wetland restoration in Sweden.
+Participants also enjoyed coffee and explored the naturum Vattenriket exhibition.

 Sustainable Water Use